nel-nuss/FOSSGIS-Project/README.md

 - %user_date%: You can only use a day that dates back more than ten days since OSM needs time to update newly mapped features.
 It needs to be in YYYY-MM-DD format.
 Example format: 2022-12-31

-- %user_area%: Enter the required area size in m�.
-We recommend a size of at least 1500-2000 m�.
+- %user_area%: Enter the required area size in m².
+We recommend a size of at least 1500-2000 m².

 You will obtain the following layers: